 The Minnesota History Center offers special lectures and performances throughout the year that are not part of our regular series.

-$20 ($15 MNHS members), Tickets on sale online and by phone at 651-259-3015.
+$15 ($11 MNHS members).
+Tickets available online and by phone at 651-259-3015.

 Join Harold Holzer, leading American authority on Abraham Lincoln, for this exclusive lecture on Lincoln and the Press in 1865: Mayhem, Manhunts, and Martyrdom.